karlbenedict/GEOG485-585/syllabus.md

 The reading materials for the course are based primarily on online reference materials for the multiple technologies that we will be using throughout the course.
 An additional reference book (also available online through the Library's ebook collection) is the following:

-Duckett, Jon, and Larsen, Rob. *Beginning HTML and CSS*.
-Somerset, NJ, USA: John Wiley & Sons, 2013.
-ProQuest ebrary.
-Web.
-28 December 2015.
-This book is available online through the [University Library](http://site.ebrary.com.libproxy.unm.edu/lib/unma/detail.action?docID=10667426) (you will be asked to login using your UNM NetID and password to access this book if accessing it from off campus)

-In addition to the reading materials for the course, some course content is also provided through a selection of Lynda.com tutorials.
-Access to Lynda.com is free to all UNM students and the tutorials that will be used in the class can be found in an online playlist created for the course.
-The playlist can be found [here](http://www.lynda.com/SharedPlaylist/2b710369c9ec4d8c964467225c6610ad?org=unm.edu).
-In some cases specific sections of the tutorials that are not relevant to the course have been excluded from the playlist.
+In addition to the reading materials for the course, some course content is also provided through a selection of tutorials in *Safari Books Online*.
+Access to *Safari Books Online* is free to all UNM students (through the creation of an account on their system) and the tutorials that will be used in the class will be linked from the weekly goals and objectives outline.

 ## Evaluation and Grading ##